apereo/apereo.github.io/_posts/cas/2017-07-05-cas-contribution-guide.md

 Yes, absolutely.
 Provided the change fits the scope of the maintenance branch and its tracking release and assuming the branch is still under care, you are more than welcome to move changes across the codebase various branches as much as needed to remove pain and improve.

+# What if the change is too big?

+Start by reviewing the [release policy](https://apereo.github.io/cas/developer/Release-Policy.html).
+The change you have in mind should fit the scope of the release that is planned.
+If needed, [please discuss](https://apereo.github.io/cas/Mailing-Lists.html) the release schedule and policy with other community members to find alternative solutions and strategies for delivery.

+# Is it worth it?

+The CAS project generally operates based on its own [maintenance policy](https://apereo.github.io/cas/developer/Maintenance-Policy.html).
+Before making changes, you want to cross check the CAS deployment you have today and ensure it is still and to what extent considered viable and maintained by the project.

 # How do I get on the roadmap?

 By simply delivering the change and having it get merged into the codebase relevant branches.
 There is no predefined roadmap for the project.
 The roadmap is what you intend to work on.
 Work items get completed based on community's availability, interest, time and money.